MarwahAlaofi/acm-proceedings/readme.md

 # Overview

-This project is to host scripts used to prepare an ACM proceedings from OpenReview following this XML format: https://cms.acm.org/paperLoad/paperLoadSAMPLE.xml.
-So far, it has the following (still under testing):
+This project is to host scripts used to prepare ACM proceedings and relevant outputs from an OpenReview venue.
+It currently includes scripts (still under testing) that:

-1. Export accepted papers from OpenReview into ACM/Sheridan XML format
+1. Export accepted papers from OpenReview into ACM/Sheridan XML format: following this XML format: https://cms.acm.org/paperLoad/paperLoadSAMPLE.xml.
 2. Convert the XML into an MS Word document listing titles and authors